Tasty Recipes for the Home Cook

 Roast Pork Yakamein Soup

 Hi everyone!
 What I am sharing with you today is one of my top ten favorite foods.
-Yakamein is a soup with a fusion of Chinese and New Orleanian influence.
+Yakamein is a soup with a fusion of Chinese and New Orleanian influences.
 There are numerous variations of its name including, but not limited to: yaka mein, ya ka mein, and yet gaw mein.
-Originated in New Orleans, yakamein soup is also known as “Old Sober” for its hangover curative qualities.
+Originating in New Orleans, yakamein soup is also known as “Old Sober” for its curative hangover qualities.

-While there are different versions, it is generally made with well seasoned beef broth, beef, spaghetti or noodle, hard boiled egg, green onion, and Cajun or Creole seasoning.
+While there are different versions, it is generally made with well-seasoned beef broth, beef, spaghetti or noodles, hard-boiled egg, green onion, and Cajun or Creole seasoning.
 Chicken, pork, and shrimp may also be used.
 It is served with soy sauce, hot sauce, or even ketchup as condiments.

 Roast Pork Yakamein Soup